Junbo345/active_learning/README.md

 # Quickstart

-Suppose you wanted to determine how well the uncertainty method can accurately classify lrg galaxies in some small dataset that contains a number of lrg and non-lrg galaxies.
-We can calculate the proposed model scores by: <br/>
+Suppose you wanted to determine how well some query method can accurately classify lrg galaxies in some small dataset that contains a number of lrg and non-lrg galaxies.
+We can calculate the proposed model scores by first configurating the number of iterations of batch size of the query function: <br/>

 ```
 @dataclass